 Alfonso Cuarón had the idea to have Harry, Ron, and Hermione wear everyday clothes more often than their Hogwarts uniforms in order to show more of the characters' personalities.
 He also gave the rest of the Hogwarts students permission to wear their uniforms any way they wanted to in order to bring a greater sense of realism to the wizards' school, hence why some of the students wear the uniforms very neatly while others have the shirts and ties hanging out.

-Alfonso Cuarón had the idea that when the dementors approached the Hogwarts Express the rain would turn to ice, however, due to his thick Spanish accent the visual effects team misheard "ice" as "eyes".
+Alfonso Cuarón had the idea that when the dementors approached the Hogwarts Express the rain would turn to ice.
+However, due to his thick Mexican accent the visual effects team misheard "ice" as "eyes".
 They went as far as to draft a storyboard which depicted eyes falling from the sky, which they presented to a stunned Cuarón, who instantly corrected their mistake.

 To make the Knight Bus appear as if it was zipping through traffic at an extremely high speed, the scenes were filmed with the bus driving at normal speed and the rest of the traffic driving at snails pace.
 The film was advanced though the camera at a slower rate than it would eventually advance on screen.
 When the scene was played back at normal speed, the bus appears to be driving super fast.